carpentries/instructor-training/learners/checkout.md

 ## Carpentries Tools: Etherpads

 The Etherpad is a collaborative note-taking tool that is widely used in Carpentries workshops and many other activities in the community.
-We also use Etherpads for sign-ups and notes on recurring events, like community discussions and teaching demonstrations.
+We also use Etherpads for sign-ups and notes on recurring events, like community events and teaching demonstrations.
 Most Etherpads for recurring events are linked from our ["pad of pads"][pad-of-pads].
 This is a great one to bookmark and use as a reference throughout your checkout process and as a newly minted member of The Carpentries community.